JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 In version 2023.07, we have overhauled the Amazon EC2 integration plugin.
 Apart from a refreshed user interface, the updated plugin features the following enhancements:

 * Support for Mac AMIs.
-Note that these machine images can be run only on dedicated Mac Mini hosts that should be booked for at least one day.
+Mac VMs can be run only on dedicated Mac Mini hosts that should be booked for at least one day.
+Using the updated TeamCity EC2 plugin UI, you can now specify tags to locate a suitable host.
 * You can now specify multiple instance types for a cloud image, which increases your chances to book a spot instance.
-* The **Subnets** field now accepts multiple values, meaning you can specify different sets of incoming and outgoing traffic rules.
+* The **Subnets** field now accepts multiple values, which allows you to specify different sets of incoming and outgoing traffic rules.
 * TeamCity can now automatically choose Regions or Availability Zones in which your spot requests are most likely to succeed based on their [spot placement scores](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-placement-score.html#sps-example-configs).
 To allow TeamCity request and utilize these scores, add the `ec2:GetSpotPlacementScores` [IAM permission](setting-up-teamcity-for-amazon-ec2.md#Required+IAM+permissions).

 Learn more: [](setting-up-teamcity-for-amazon-ec2.md).